HyperviewHQ/hyperview_docs/documentation/product/business-entities/topics/adding_business_entities.md

 # Adding Business Entities

-Use the following steps to add a Business Entity in Hyperview.
+Create a new Business Entity in Hyperview by following these steps.

 1. Open the Business Entities feature menu.